 Inspired by the rapid success of this program, a group of core teaching artists branched out and founded A.B.L.E. in 2014 to expand creative opportunities for the special needs community.
 With administrative support from Chicago Children's Theatre, the group performed an adaptation of Adventures in Wonderland, and also devised an original production entitled What You Will around the theme of identity.
 In the Spring of 2016, A.B.L.E. performed an adaptation of Twelfth Night as part of Shakespeare 400 Chicago, an international festival curated by Chicago Shakespeare Theater to celebrate the legacy of William Shakespeare.

 A.B.L.E.'s first independent feature film, The Curse of the Tempest Jewel, was featured on "Your Chicago" on the CBS Evening News, in the Chicago Onscreen Local Showcase through Chicago Park District's Movies in the Parks program, and received the Award of Merit from The Accolade Global Film Festival.
-Their second film, The Spy Who Knew Me, wrapped principal photography in August 2016 and is slated to premiere in 2017.
+Their second film, The Spy Who Knew Me, premiered in the fall of 2017.

-A.B.L.E. - Artists Breaking Limits and Expectations is now an independent 501c3 organization in 2016.
+A.B.L.E. - Artists Breaking Limits and Expectations became an independent 501c3 organization in 2016.
 Click here to read our first annual report.
 At present, the A.B.L.E.
 Ensemble is comprised of 20 actors ranging from ages 14 to 21, with plans to expand programming in the years to come!